Milton Margai: Early life

 Milton Augustus Strieby Margai was born on 7 December 1895 in the village of Gbangbatoke, Moyamba District, in the Southern Province of British Sierra Leone to Mende parents.
 He was the oldest of eighteen children.
 At the time of his birth, Sierra Leone was a British protectorate.
 His father was M.E.S.
 Margai, an affluent trader from Bonthe District.
 His grandfather was a Mende warrior chief.
 Margai received his primary education at the Evangelical United Brethren School in Bonthe, Bonthe District.
 He graduated from the Albert Academy in Freetown.

 In 1921, Margai earned his bachelor's degree in history from Fourah Bay College.
 Margai went to medical school in England and graduated as a medical doctor from the Durham University College of Medicine (which went on to become Newcastle University Medical School) in 1926.
 Margai also attended the Liverpool School of Tropical Medicine.
 He became the first doctor from the protectorate.
-He was the first protectorate man to become a medical doctor.

 Margai also played the piano, violin and organ.